 Managing cash flow is a ministry function that nobody notices until you’re suddenly short on cash.
 It can be a challenge to have adequate cash during a time of year when giving traditionally dips.
 How can you wisely manage cash this summer?
 To find out, we asked executive pastors at several churches around the country.
 Four themes emerged from these conversations.

-You can learn how one tool, a business credit card, can help by reading this blog.
+You can learn how one tool, a business credit card, can help.
 And look for an upcoming blog by Mike Celosse to learn more about how these themes play out at BridgePoint.